sooriyaarachchi/pybites.github.io-src/content/django-python-anywhere.md

 Summary: After Julian's great article [on deploying a Flask app to Heroku](https://pybit.es/deploy-flask-heroku.html), let's look at how we can deploy a Django app to [PythonAnywhere](https://www.pythonanywhere.com) (PA).
 cover: images/featured/pb-article.png

 After Julian's great article [on deploying a Flask app to Heroku](https://pybit.es/deploy-flask-heroku.html), let's look at how we can deploy a Django app to [PythonAnywhere](https://www.pythonanywhere.com) (PA).

-In this article a few things I learned deployed our [first Django app](https://pybit.es/learning-django.html) to PA.
+In this article I share a few things I learned deployed our [first Django app](https://pybit.es/learning-django.html).

 ### Good docs + nice interface